On Lipschitz maps and the H\"older regularity of flows: Lipschitz maps

-Using theorem \ref{QuantEstimBasic}, one can easily then compare in the Lip-$\gamma'$ norm two Lip-$\gamma$ maps, when $\gamma'<\gamma$, which values and ``successive derivatives"' values (in the sense of a Lipschitz map) agree at one point.
+\begin{Rem} Using theorem \ref{QuantEstimBasic}, one can easily then compare two Lip-$\gamma$ maps in the Lip-$\gamma'$ norm, when $\gamma'<\gamma$, which values and ``successive derivatives"' values (in the sense of a Lipschitz map) agree at one point. \end{Rem}